ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The source of the data:
 * Per capita Nobel laureates
-* Per capita yearly chocolate consumption (swiss company private? data) of 23 countries
+* Per capita yearly chocolate consumption of 23 countries

 The results of the study:
 * Pearson correlation factor $$r = 0.791$$